 Unlike some credit cards, Chase Freedom allows you to cash out your rewards at any time.
 You don’t need to reach a minimum threshold.

 Chase Freedom Unlimited 101

 The biggest difference between these cards is how much cash back they offer.
-The Chase Freedom Unlimited offers 3% cash back on all purchases during the first year on up to $20,000 spent.
-After the first year, you’ll then earn 1.5% cash back on all purchases.
+The Chase Freedom Unlimited offers a simple 1.5% cash back on all purchases.

-You don’t have to activate your savings every quarter, like you do with Chase Freedom’s 5 percent cash back feature.
+You don’t have to activate your savings every quarter, like you do with Chase Freedom’s 5% cash back feature.
 And just like with the Freedom, your rewards never expire and you can cash them out whenever you want.

 Free is usually best if you’re practicing the concept of frugal living.
 But sometimes, even if you have to pay an annual fee – as you do with the Chase Sapphire Reserve – it can be worth it.